rmayherr/crypto_app/README.md

 # crypto_app
-Get crypti currency exchange rate from alphavantage.co then put values to influxdb
+Get crypto currency exchange rate from alphavantage.co then put values to database